linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks-2021.md

 ## How to reproduce these results

-If you want to reproduce these experiments on your own, you can follow the [benchmarking instructions](https://github.com/linkerd/linkerd2/wiki/Linkerd-Benchmark-Setup).
+If you want to reproduce these experiments on your own, follow the [benchmarking instructions](https://github.com/linkerd/linkerd2/wiki/Linkerd-Benchmark-Setup).